timlrx/rehype-citation/README.md

 Type: `'apa'|'vancouver'|'harvard1'|'chicago'|'mla'|string`.
 Default: `apa`.

-One of 'apa', 'vancouver', 'harvard1', 'chicago', 'mla' or name of the local csl file.
+For the main `rehypeCitation` plugin, one of 'apa', 'vancouver', 'harvard1', 'chicago', 'mla' or name of the local csl file.

 #### options.lang